Overview of the Rule Change:

 Nacha recognizes that the concept of commercial reasonableness is dependent on each customer’s particular situation and how it compares to similarly situated Originators.
 Each Originator, in consultation with its own attorneys, risk department, or other advisors, will need to determine which account validation method meets the commercially reasonable standard for its own facts and circumstances.

-Forte is a Nacha Preferred Partners and has a solution, Forte Verify, that meets the commercially reasonable standard for originators of WEB debits.
+Forte is a Nacha Preferred Partners and has a solution, Forte Validate, that meets the commercially reasonable standard for originators of WEB debits.

-To learn more about Forte Verify please contact your sales rep or email our Support Team at for more guidance.
+To learn more about Forte Validate Solutions please contact your sales rep or email our Support Team at for more guidance.